-Inward Loans are temporary transfers of external collection items to the BHOA for the purpose of display or temporary storage/safekeeping.
+Inward Loans are temporary transfers of external collection items to the BHOA for the purpose of display.
 They can consist of items borrowed from:

 - a.
 Individuals.

 - b.
 Community groups.

 - c.
 Other institutions.

 The BHOA will only borrow items where it is confident that: